 View looking SW towards the Luera Mountains from FR 476, I saw very few cattle, and no sheep at all.
 Smilodon would starve to death under current conditions.

 The first time I entered this region was from the north, in the dead of winter via NM-36 as it comes out of the forests near Zuni Pueblo and makes a long,straightaway descent into open plains and saline playas near a place called Fence Lake.
 A more accurate name would be Fence Salt-Filled Brine Lake lest anyone confuse it with our stereotypical image of a shimmering lake amidst scenic pine-forests.
 I was listening to the London Symphony version of the rock opera Tommy, by The Who.
 As I crested a rise and for the first time saw the immensity ahead of me, a favorite instrumental piece called “Underture” was playing and, as if on cue, it reached a nice, melodic break that perfectly complimented the surroundings.
-Probably just all in my head but it was like a scene from a movie and whenever I hear that piece or that album it always draws me back to that long drive that day, and to the vastness, the loneliness of the Plains of San Agustin.
+Probably just all in my head but it was like a scene from a movie and whenever I hear that piece or that album it always draws me back to that long drive that day, to the vastness, the cold overcast loneliness of the Plains of San Agustin.
 Over the years Ive returned a bunch of times, and strangely, despite rockin it on the first visit, Ive done it mostly in quiet fashion.
 I say quiet because as much as I crave, “dig” I should say, many different music forms from all around the world and across different eras, whenever Im in these parts the volume gets turned down, if not off altogether.